 - Please read my article Perfect Pressure Cooker Cheesecake Tips & Guide, before proceeding.

-- Blend together cream cheese, sugar, grated peels and vanilla extract until smooth.
+Blend together cream cheese, sugar, salt, heavy cream and vanilla extract until smooth.

 - Add eggs and yolk, one at a time, until just combined.
 Do not over mix the eggs.

 - Pour half the filling into the pan and top with cookies and then pour the rest of the filling into the pan.